Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Creighton vs. San Diego State: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 6 seed Creighton Bluejays (24-12) and No. 5 seed San Diego State Aztecs (30-6) will face off for a spot in the NCAA Tournament Final Four on Sunday at KFC Yum!
-Center.
-Creighton is more likely to win the South Region bracket with bookmakers installing the as 2.5-point favorites for the game, which tips off at 2:20 PM, airing on CBS.
-The point total in the matchup is 134.5.
+The No. 6 Creighton Bluejays (24-12) and the No. 5 San Diego State Aztecs (30-6) will compete for a spot in the Final Four of the NCAA Tournament on Sunday.
+Creighton is favored by 2.5 points in the South Region bracket final, which tips off at 2:20 PM on CBS.
+The matchup's point total is set at 134.5.

 Creighton vs. San Diego State Odds & Info